dbos-inc/dbos-docs/docs/python/reference/dbos-class.md

 ```

 Launch DBOS, initializing database connections and starting scheduled workflows.
-Should be called in your main function.
+Should be called after all decorators run.
 If a FastAPI app is passed into the `DBOS` constructor, `launch` is called automatically during FastAPI setup.

 **Example:**